 Be sure to hike the Balcony Walk, a trail leading along the edges of steep cliffs that drop down for hundreds of meters.
 You better pay attention to where you are going, even though that’s difficult with stunning views all around!

 After our 2-week road trip I can say from personal experience Oman is most definitely not one big desert but offers a huge variety of landscapes.

 But that doesn’t mean there is no desert, nor that desert can’t be beautiful!
 The Sharqiya Sands is one of the desert areas in Oman and has amazing red sand dunes and mesmerizing views…

-8. Historic forts and castles
+8. Oman has many historic forts and castles

 Another fort I visited and really liked was Bahla fort, a UNESCO World Heritage Site built in the 13th century).
-But since there are over 500 forts and castles in Oman I barely scratched the surface of fort exploring😂.
+But since there are over 500 forts and castles in Oman I barely scratched the surface of fort exploring.

 The paved roads in Oman are in excellent condition and very quiet once you get out of Muscat.
 A little warning, while we always kept the speed limits none of the Omani did!

 When driving over the amazing dirt roads we rarely came across other tourists, only local people driving to their secluded mountain village in a 4×4.

 In Wadi Damm and Wadi Tiwi we went swimming in beautiful pools and there was nobody else around… When we visited Nakhal fort, we were the only Western people in the building (though we were surrounded by a class of curious Omani school children).

 I hope I have convinced you to pay Oman a visit, you won’t be disappointed!
 You can read more about travel in Oman in my budget breakdown, 2-week road trip itinerary and accommodation post (campsites and hotels).